 Has your brain been feeling ‘foggy’?
 Do you feel fatigued a lot for no particular reason?
-These symptoms, along with feeling weak and pins and needles are a sign that you may have a B12 vitamin deficiency.
+These symptoms, along with feeling weak and having pins and needles, are signs that you may have a B12 vitamin deficiency.

 Want to be sure?
 We don’t blame you!
 Here’s some information about how to test your B12 levels and why it’s so important.

 What happens when your vitamin B12 is low?

 Low levels of vitamin B12 can be difficult to spot until it’s too late and you are dangerously lacking, and a surprisingly high percentage of people are deficient.